wudufan/CTProjector/README.md

 In case you need the package to be integrated to a lower version Tensorflow, you can build it from the source, see [Build Kernel from Source](#build-kernel-from-source).

+### Cupy
+cupy >= 8.0 is required to run the cupy modules.
+Without cupy, the numpy module will still work.

 ## Projector for CT
 The makefile were written to target the following GPU configurations (-gencode):